 They’ve also got a few special exhibits running this summer, featuring everything from painting to photography and sculpture.

-Getting In: MoMA tickets are available as an option with the New York City Explorer Pass.
+Getting In: MoMA tickets are included on the New York City Explorer Pass.

 One of the best ways to explore NYC’s most significant sites is with a cruise.
 Manhattan is, after all, an island!